Best VPN for Ubuntu in 2025: Privacy for Penguins

 Very Fast

-NordVPN is our favorite VPN client for Ubuntu.
-With recent updates, we have seen a significant improvement in its speeds.
+NordVPN is a solid VPN client for Ubuntu.
+With recent updates, we’ve seen a significant improvement in its speeds.
 Its VPN server options give you a super-fast experience when streaming and torrenting.
 Be sure to check out our NordVPN review or read our NordVPN torrenting guide to learn more.

 Installing the command line app isn’t awfully complicated, thanks to the easy-to-follow setup guide.
-There is no GUI for NordVPN’s Linux app, but this shouldn’t be too much of a worry because NordVPN offers widgets that auto-suggest commands as you type to improve your VPN experience.
+There is no GUI for NordVPN’s Linux app, but NordVPN offers widgets that auto-suggest commands as you type to improve your VPN experience.

 Advanced Security and Privacy Features